mchen046/rshell/README.md

 The implemented subpart of the GNU ls command only prints in the `month date time` format for the `-l` flag.

+**7. executing ls on an existing file**

+When ls is called on an existing file, GNU ls prints out the file's path.

+The implemented subpart of the GNU ls command is not able to execute on an existing file.